fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 measured over an 100ms window.

-Each PeerConnection starts a new STUN transaction periodically until all the iCE testing is done.
-RFC5245 limits this to be 20ms or more while draft-ietf-ice-rfc5245bis proposes moves the minimum time to 5 ms. Retransmission for previous stun transaction can be happening in parallel with this.
+Each PeerConnection starts a new STUN transaction periodically until all the iCE testing is done. [@!RFC5245] limits this to be 20ms or more while [@I-D.ietf-ice-rfc5245bis] proposes moves the minimum time to 5 ms. Retransmission for previous stun transaction can be happening in parallel with this.

-The STUN specification [RFC5389] specifies 7 retransmission each one doubling in timeout starting with a 500ms retransmission time unless certain conditions are meant.
-This was only put in the RFC to make the IESG happy and is largely ignored and instead system several retransmissions (6 for Firefox, 8 for Chome) with a retransmission time starting at 100ms and doubling every retransmission up to a limit of 1600 ms for chrome where it stop increasing the time between retransmitions.
+The STUN specification [@!RFC5389] specifies 7 retransmission each one doubling in timeout starting with a 500ms retransmission time unless certain conditions are meant.
+This was only put in the RFC to make the IESG happy and is largely ignored and instead system several retransmissions (6 for Firefox, 8 for Chrome) with a retransmission time starting at 100ms and doubling every retransmission up to a limit of 1600 ms for chrome where it stop increasing the time between retransmissions.

 The size of STUN packets can vary based on a variety of options selected but the packets being used by browser today are about 70